Si necesita ayuda en Español, llame a nuestra oficina el (530) 809-4616.

-As the administrator of Transportation Development Act (TDA) funds for Butte County, BCAG is charged with performing the annual Unmet Transit Needs process.
+As the administrator of Transportation Development Act (TDA) funds for Butte County, Butte County Association of Governments (BCAG) is charged with completing the annual Unmet Transit Needs process.
 The purpose of this process is to ensure that all unmet transit needs that are reasonable to meet are met before funds are expended for non-transit uses, such as streets and roads.

 Unmet transit needs are those trips required, but currently not provided and not scheduled to be provided within Butte County, for individuals dependent on public transit to maintain a minimum standard of living.

 Reasonable to meet shall include all of the following criteria:

 Cost Effectiveness: The cost to provide the service will meet the minimum farebox recovery ratio.

 Economy: The project can be implemented at reasonable cost.

 Community Acceptance: Support exists as indicated through the public hearing process.

 Operational Feasibility: The service must be safe to operate.

 The process entails public outreach throughout the year to obtain testimony on these possible unmet transit needs.
 Specifically, each fall a 30-45 day formal period is opened to gather public input.
 At the close of this collection window, comments received are analyzed to determine if there are any transit needs that meet the adopted definitions of "unmet transit need" and "reasonable to meet".